Co-Founder & Group CEO Sunny Verghese said:

 Notes to Editors

-- This release should be read and understood in conjunction with the full text of Olam International Limited’s Second Quarter and Six Months 2018 Financial Statements and Management Discussion and Analysis lodged on SGXNet on August 14, 2018.
+- This release should be read and understood only in conjunction with the full text of Olam International Limited’s First Quarter 2019 Financial Statements and Management Discussion and Analysis lodged on SGXNET on May 14, 2019.